luminaxster/swe432tomcat/README.md

 remote:        Released v5
 remote:        https://swe432tomcat2.herokuapp.com/ deployed to Heroku
 ```
-Your most recent web app version in now deployed.
+**Your most recent web app version in now deployed.
+You are all set. =)**

-**Note:** If your Procfile is missing, you will see an error like this:
+**Note:** If, somehow, your **[Procfile](https://github.com/luminaxster/swe432tomcat/blob/main/Procfile)** is missing, you will see an log line like this:
 ```shell
 -----> Discovering process types
        Procfile declares types -> (none)
 ```
-Add it to your repo and push the changes.
+Make sure the its location and content matches this repos's.
+The push the changes.
 Similarly, if you see a H10 in your logs, you may have pushed an broken Procfile (Perhaps, you changed it to work locally in a Windows machine).
 For more details, go to this [section](https://github.com/luminaxster/swe432tomcat/blob/main/README.md#troubleshooting-application-errors).

 ### Heroku Dashboard
 In your [dashboard](https://dashboard.heroku.com/apps/), after selecting the app related to this project, you may want to check these elements: